 Physical laws are just conclusions drawn based on years (or however long it takes) of scientific observations and experiments which are repeated over and over under different conditions to reach inferences which can be accepted worldwide.
 These are continuously validated by the scientific community over time.

 Important Laws of Physics:

-In the beginning, it was assumed that the earth was the center of the universe.
-Then it was hypothesized that our sun is the center of the universe.
+In the beginning, it was assumed that the earth was the centre of the universe.
+Then it was hypothesized that our sun is the centre of the universe.
 We now know that both these conclusions are wrong.
-The sun may be the center of our solar system, but it is not the center of the universe.
+The sun may be the centre of our solar system, but it is not the centre of the universe.

 - True, under specified conditions

 - Universal and do not deviate anywhere in the universe

 - Absolute and unaffected by external factors

 - Stable and appear to be unchanging

 - Omnipresent and everything in the universe is compliant (in terms of observations)

 - Homogeneous in terms of space and time